Oana Danciu, MD

 Medical Director, Clinical Trials Office

-At the University of Illinois Cancer Center, we hope to provide you with the most updated treatment information and options that are available to you or your loved ones who have been diagnosed with cancer.
+UI Health Cancer Center aims to provide you with the most updated treatment information and options that are available to you or your loved ones who have been diagnosed with cancer.
 In addition to standard chemotherapeutic and radiation treatments, the University of Illinois runs a variety of clinical trials, many of which may benefit your cancer diagnosis and provide you with a successful treatment otherwise not available.

 WHAT ARE CLINICAL TRIALS?